Palomar Holdings, Inc. research snapshot

 Munger risk inversion

-The thesis can fail through a severe earthquake or wind season that produces above-budget losses, a sustained soft market that compresses premium rates, rising reinsurance costs that reduce margin, reserve inadequacy from prior accident years, loss of key underwriting talent, or management missteps in expanding beyond its core competency.
+The thesis can fail through a severe earthquake or wind season that produces above-budget losses, a sustained soft market that compresses premium rates, commercial earthquake pricing that keeps declining near 18%, rising reinsurance costs, reserve inadequacy from the growing casualty book, integration risk from the Gray acquisition, or management missteps in expanding beyond core competency.
 The key question is whether the recent growth trajectory is durable or reflects favorable catastrophe experience that will not persist.

 Management

-CEO Mac Armstrong has led Palomar since its founding in 2013, growing the company from a startup to a publicly traded specialty insurer with nearly $1 billion in annual premiums.
-Management has focused on disciplined underwriting, product diversification, and distribution expansion.
-The key test is whether the company can maintain underwriting discipline while growing rapidly and expanding into newer specialty lines where it has less experience.
+CEO Mac Armstrong has led Palomar since its founding in 2013, growing the company from a startup to a publicly traded specialty insurer with quarterly gross written premiums near $630 million.
+Management has focused on disciplined underwriting, product diversification across five categories, the Gray acquisition, a $200 million buyback program, and two guidance raises in 2026.
+The key test is whether the company can maintain underwriting discipline while growing rapidly and expanding into newer specialty lines.

 Industry trend

-The specialty property insurance market benefits from increasing awareness of natural catastrophe risk, population growth in catastrophe-exposed areas, and a hard market pricing cycle in many property lines.
+The specialty property insurance market benefits from increasing awareness of natural catastrophe risk, population growth in catastrophe-exposed areas, and a hard market in many casualty lines such as healthcare liability, while property lines face intense competition with larger commercial account prices still declining at double-digit rates.
 Climate change is increasing the frequency and severity of certain weather events, creating both demand for insurance and uncertainty about loss costs.
-The California earthquake insurance market, where Palomar is a leading player, has structural growth drivers from regulatory requirements and increasing risk awareness.
+Crop and surety provide less cycle-sensitive growth, and 90% of Q1 2026 premium came from lines not impacted by the traditional P&C cycle.

 Valuation and margin of safety

-At $136.07, the exact valuation check gave 18.29x TTM EPS, 3.85x book value, 17.90x free cash flow per share, and no dividend.
-The three-scenario model produced about $268.90, $188.10, and $120.60 after three years.
-The base case is above the current quote, but the margin of safety is modest because the earnings base can change significantly depending on catastrophe loss experience in any given year.
+At $135.06, the exact valuation check gave 18.82x TTM EPS, 13.17x forward PE, 3.70x book value, and 9.81x free cash flow per share with no dividend.
+The three-scenario model produced about $263.50, $161.80, and $98.80 after three years.
+The base case near $162 is consistent with the analyst consensus target of $164, but the margin of safety is modest because the earnings base can change significantly depending on catastrophe loss experience in any given year and because Q2 2026 results are due on August 4, 2026.

 Source-backed data